cloudera/livy/README.rst

 * Interactive Scala, Python and R shells
 * Batch submissions in Scala, Java, Python
-* Multi users can share the same server (impersonation support)
+* Multiple users can share the same server (impersonation support)
 * Can be used for submitting jobs from anywhere with REST
 * Does not require any code change to your programs